Analytical and numerical studies of periodic superradiance: Possible mechanism of field decay rate modulation

 In Sec. \ref{sec:other}, we perform the numerical simulation assuming that the field decay rate $\kappa$ varies as a function of the electric field.
 A possible mechanism for dynamically varying $\kappa$ is presented here.
+In summary, the electric field due to photons emitted from the Er$^{3+}$ ions creates a standing wave in the crystal, resulting in a modulation of the refractive index.
+The refractive index modulation increases the effective reflectance $R$.
+In our model, $R$ can be quite high.
+Taking into account the propagation loss of the light in the crystal, $\kappa$ can be approximated to a binary function as in Eq. (\ref{eq:kappa}).
+The details are described below.